-Configure a single encoder
+Configure a Single Encoder

-encoder sends a signal from the rotating encoder over a single wire to one pin on the board.
+A single encoder sends a signal from the rotating encoder over a single wire to one pin on the board.
+The direction of spin is dictated by the motor that has this encoder’s name in its encoder attribute field.

 Fill in and edit the attributes as applicable.